West Baden Springs Hotel: West Baden

 Lane opened a hotel around 1852 near the settlement of Mile Lick and named it the Mile Lick Inn.
 In 1855, when the community was renamed West Baden in reference to Wiesbaden (or Baden-Baden), a spa town in Germany that was known for its mineral springs, Lane changed the hotel's name to the West Baden Inn.
 By the 1860s it was known as the West Baden Springs Hotel.
 The property was managed by Lane and Mr. and Mrs. Hugh Wilkins, with the assistance of W. F. Osborn, until 1883, when it was sold to a group of investors who made additional improvements.

 In 1887 the Monon Railroad built an extension of its line to transport guests to the hotels and springs at French Lick and West Baden, where the two sites competed to offer the best service, entertainment, food and mineral water.
 By the late 1800s, guests arrived from across the country on seven separate railroads for relaxation and the alleged curative powers of the mineral water.
 The area's mineral water and baths were alleged to cure more than fifty ailments.
 Sidewalks led from the hotel to seven numbered springs, all of which were covered by open wooden shelters.
 West Baden marketed water from its onsite springs under the Sprudel Water brand name.
-(An gnome named Sprudel was also a part of its logo.)
+(A gnome named Sprudel was also a part of its logo.)
 French Lick sold Pluto Water using a red devil as a part of its trademark.